dotnet/docs/docs/core/compatibility/containers/9.0/no-zlib.md

 ## New behavior

-.NET 9 container images no longer install `zlib`.
+Starting in .NET 9, container images no longer install `zlib`.
 In addition, `zlib` is no longer updated in images where it's already installed from the base image.

 ## Version introduced